konulmammadova/docker-crash-course/README.md

 All course files for the [Docker Crash Course tutorial on the Net Ninja site &amp; YouTube channel](https://www.youtube.com/watch?v=31ieHmcTUOk&list=PL4cUxeGkcC9hxjeEtdHFNYMtCpjNBm3h7&index=1)

 # lesson-5

+Dokcer image is made up from layers(typically there will be parent image as the first layer).

 DockerFile example:

 ```